The total guide to mobile app marketing in 2025

 Favorite social and paid ad platforms to engage with

-In short, user personas help to guide your decision-making during app marketing, helping you promote your brand in a way that resonates with your target audience.
+In short, user personas will guide your decision-making during app marketing, helping promote your brand in a way that resonates with your target audience.

 Since your audience is likely made up of several types of people, you may need to create multiple personas.
-As you learn more about your audience, you’ll update personas to reflect this evolving understanding of your customers.
+As you learn more about your audience, you’ll update personas to reflect this evolving understanding.

 6. Messaging and value proposition